SREnity/epico/README.md

 The function signatures are as follows:

 `PluginAuthFunction`: `func( generic_structs.ApiRequest, []string ) []byte`
 The parameters are an ApiRequest, and a `[]string` containing auth parameters and any other plugin-specific configs.
-The return is a `[]byte` representing the API response.
+The return is an `ApiRequest` that has been presigned/filled with credentials/otherwise prepared to run and be authenticated.

 `PluginPagingPeekFunction`: `func( []byte, []string, interface{} ) ( interface{}, bool )` The parameters are the API response in `[]byte` form, the a `[]string` containing the split key from the `indicator_from_field` in the YAML paging section, and an `interface{}` representing the previous paging value/key, if any.
 The returns are an `interface{}` representing the new paging key and a `bool` indicating whether further paging is required.